ISAITB/docs-services/source/introduction/index.rst

 From the test case's perspective there is no difference between an embedded and remote handler apart from the value for the ``handler`` attribute.
 The actions to prepare, call, and post-process the relevant step (`verify`_ in the above example) are identical.
-The only difference is that the test bed, when executing the step, calls the same method signatures replacing what would be local method invocations with remote SOAP web service calls.
+The only difference is that the Test Bed, when executing the step, calls the same method signatures replacing what would be local method invocations with remote SOAP web service calls.

-Decoupled test services are ideally suited to bring domain-specific logic to the test bed and also to extend its capabilities without impacting its operation.
+Decoupled test services are ideally suited to bring domain-specific logic to the Test Bed and also to extend its capabilities without impacting its operation.
-Simply put, if you need to perform arbitrary processing on content and then validate it in a specific way, you can set this up in services that the test bed can immediately start using.
-The test bed acts as the orchestrator of service calls and other test case steps, following the description laid out in the GITB TDL test case it is executing.
+Simply put, if you need to perform arbitrary processing on content and then validate it in a specific way, you can set this up in services that the Test Bed can immediately start using.
+The Test Bed acts as the orchestrator of service calls and other test case steps, following the description laid out in the GITB TDL test case it is executing.
 In addition, it adds the test session context as an overarching construct that brings meaning and a persistent conversional state to otherwise one-off service calls: you can process content in one step, save the result in the test session context, and then several steps later you can retrieve it to use for further processing, messaging of validation.
 In short:

-  * The **test bed** executes test sessions, orchestrates service calls and adds context over steps.
+  * The **Test Bed** executes test sessions, orchestrates service calls and adds context over steps.
   * **Test services** add new capabilities on-the-fly to cover domain-specific needs.

 .. _introduction__test_service_campaign: